-- Semi-finalists selected to complete a full application will be notified in early December.
+- Semi-finalists selected to complete a full application notified by late-November.

-- Finalists chosen for site visits by mid-February.
+- Finalists selected for due diligence review by mid-February.

-- Final funding decisions will be made in early May.
+- Final funding decisions made in late April.

-- Funding will be available starting June 2020.
+- Funding will be available by late May 2024.

-Organizations must be located in or serving one or more of these WNC counties: Avery, Buncombe, Burke, Cherokee, Clay, Graham, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Swain, Transylvania or Yancey.
+- are located in and serving one or more of these WNC counties or territories: Avery, Buncombe, Burke, Cherokee, Clay, Graham, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Polk, The Qualla Boundary, Rutherford, Swain, Transylvania and Yancey;

 What We Do Not Fund